-CONTRACTOR will provide training programs in compliance with ACA Standards, Chapter 943 and section 957.05, Florida Statutes, FDLE, Division of Training, and Chapter 33, Florida Administrative Code.
-CONTRACTOR will provide a monthly report to the On-Site Contract Monitor by the 15th of the following month detailing training provided to personnel.
+CONTRACTOR will provide training programs in compliance with ACA Standards, Chapter 943 and section 957.05, Florida Statutes, the Florida Department of Law

+Enforcement, Division of Training, and Chapter 33, Florida Administrative Code.
+CONTRACTOR will provide a monthly report detailing training provided to personnel.
 The training curriculum must be approved by an appropriate oversight governing body.
 The report will include, but not be limited to, course title, the number of training hours, the employee's name and position, whether training is required, and the instructor's name and contact information.